 The Program/Erase Suspend command "75H", allows the system to interrupt a page program or sector/block erase operation and then read data from any other sector or block.
-The Write Status Register command (01H) and Erase/Program Security Registers command (44H,42H) and Erase commands (20H, 52H, D8H, C7H, 60H) and Page Program command (02H / 32H) are not allowed during Program suspend.
-The Write Status Register command (01H/31H/11H) and Erase Security Registers command (44H) and Erase commands (20H, 52H, D8H, C7H, 60H) are not allowed during Erase suspend.
+The Write Status Register command (01H) and Erase/Program Security Registers command (44H, 42H) and Erase commands (20H, 52H, D8H, C7H, 60H) and Page Program command (02H / 32H) are not allowed during Program/Erase suspend.
 Program/Erase Suspend is valid only during the page program or sector/block erase operation.
 A maximum of time of "tsus" (See AC Characteristics) is required to suspend the program/erase operation.

 The Program/Erase Suspend command will be accepted by the device only if the SUS bit in the Status Register equal to 0 and WIP bit equal to 1 while a Page Program or a Sector or Block Erase operation is on-going.
 If the SUS bit equal to 1 or WIP bit equal to 0, the Suspend command will be ignored by the device.
 The WIP bit will be cleared from 1 to 0 within "tsus" and the SUS bit will be set from 0 to 1 immediately after Program/Erase Suspend.
 A power-off during the suspend period will reset the device and release the suspend state.
-The command sequence is show in Figure 31.
+The command sequence is show in Figure 34.

-Figure 31.
+Figure 29.
 Program/Erase Suspend Sequence Diagram